How to Track Mortgage Rates

-Know how to track mortgage rates so that you know when to purchase or refinance.
+Track mortgage rates so you know when to purchase or refinance.

 What are mortgage rates based on?